NateAlmighty/MinionsOfTheDragon/README.md

 # Add in Future:

+1. More Monster Types
-1. Classes
+2. Classes
-2. Abilities
+3. Abilities
-3. More Shop Options
+4. More Shop Options
-4. Mayor Quests
+5. Mayor Quests
-5. Endgame
+6. Endgame